packethost/packet-networking/README.md

 ## Network Builders

-At the moment, the only supported network configuration at packet is a bonded configuration.
+At the moment, the only supported network configuration at Packet is a bonded configuration.
 In the future will be able to add more network builders to support different network configurations.